21 Short, Funny & Timeless

 As amusing and cool they usually are, they seek to inject the notion of respect and patience with each other.

-Understanding what we are saying however assumes some level of familiarity with the Jamaican culture.
+Understanding what we are saying however assumes some level of familiarity with the Jamaican language and culture.

-So here are a few of them with their perceived (in English) meanings:
+So here 21 of them, with their perceived (in English) meanings:

 - "Mi old, but mi nuh cold"